valeriaharmash/Multiverse-Portfolio/Backend Project/README.md

 ## Key Features:
 - Authentication: The API is inaccessible without proper authentication.
 - File Processing: The API can handle two distinct types of payment files, selectable from a dropdown menu.
-- Notification system: mails are sent to designated stakeholders based on the outcome of the processing.
+- Notification system: emails are sent to designated stakeholders based on the outcome of the processing.

 ## Personal Contributions: